Six new deaths linked to COVID-19 in Ottawa

 HOSPITALIZATIONS IN OTTAWA

-There are 110 people in Ottawa hospitals on Friday with an active COVID-19 infection, down from 111 hospitalizations on Thursday.
+There are 75 people in Ottawa hospitals on Thursday with an active COVID-19 infection, down from 79 on Wednesday.

 - 10-19: 0